 2018 Costs by Category

-Our 2018 travels included a fifteen day Transatlantic cruise with five ports of call and stays in fifteen foreign cities over eight months.
+Our 2018 travels included a fifteen-day Transatlantic cruise with five ports of call and stays in fifteen foreign cities over eight months.
 As you can see, we spent $38,900 (just under $4,900 per month) during these eight months.
 Annualized this comes to $58,300.
-This was $12,300 higher that our annual budget of $46,000.
+This was $12,300 higher than our annual budget of $46,000.

 This is where I should write about how bad we feel for going over budget and vow to do better.
 But we don’t feel bad.
 If we were putting our finances in jeopardy we would be expressing remorse.
 Steve and I are working closely with a financial advisor and he’s not worried, so neither are we.
 We made some conscious choices to spend more in certain cases, and we made a few mistakes.
 The bottom line is we reached our level of comfort and it costs $58,300 per year.